Steve Snedeker’s Landscaping and Gardening Blog

 In the end, I stood next to Denise as I collected the final check and we had a moment to assess everything - the relations, the progress, the push and pull sometimes, all in respectful ways - and we shared one of the best moments I ever had as a contractor.
 We hugged briefly, and she spoke of all the guys she would miss (It’s an excellent, proud, professional and nice crew) and how the action would be so slow now for her hyped-up young red heads and how they’d miss seeing us.
 (It did take a full month to do.).
 I looked at her and I quietly asked: “Denise, do you like it?”

 Denise started sobbing.
 “God, Steve, I l-l-l-ove it!” she said, tearfully.
 I looked at her and was just awed.
 I was dumbstruck, I swear.
-She was telling the truth and we had shared the deepst sort of history and warmth together in just that moment.
+She was telling the truth.
+We had shared the deepst sort of history and a nice and sincere warmth together in just that moment and not just then, either.
 I was embarrassed, because I had put a lot into it, myself, and I began tearing up a little myself.
 Honestly, who wouldn’t??

 It was just the best dang thing I ever heard.
 I’ll cherish that one moment forever.
 Love you, Denise!